-A first or second-class Honours degree (or recognised equivalent qualification) in psychology and Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
+A first or second-class Honours degree (or recognised equivalent qualification) in Psychology and Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
 Students who do not fulfil this GBC entry requirement are considered on an individual basis by the programme team.
-Applicants require an interview, either in person or via SKYPE/telephone.
-Please note at this time (May 2016) you will be applying for a place on the waiting list.

 Months of entry

-Course contentMSc Forensic Psychology at Winchester provides the academic component (Stage 1) of the route to becoming a Chartered Forensic Psychologist with the British Psychological Society (BPS's) Division of Forensic Psychology (DFP) and Practitioner Forensic Psychologist status with the Health and Care Professions Council (HCPC).
-The programme also supports students with the transition towards Stage 2 of the chartership process by providing opportunities to volunteer in forensic practice placements to gain suitable experience and by incorporating practice-based assessments.
+Forensic Psychology at Winchester provides the academic component (Stage 1) of the route to becoming a Chartered Forensic Psychologist with the British Psychological Society’s Division of Forensic Psychology and Practitioner Forensic Psychologist status with the Health and Care Professions Council.
+The programme also supports you with the transition towards Stage 2 of the chartership process by incorporating practice-based assessments.

 Qualification and course duration

 - Course Enquiries and Applications

 - +44 (0) 1962 827234